Back

 Other Fringe Benefits (not indicated above): Retirement plan with SUU contributing 14.2%, Professional Development Funding, 12 University Holidays

-Brief description of the typical work day for an intern at this training site A typical day could include 2-4 individual clients, a therapy group and/or assessment, a training meeting and/or supervision, time to write notes, an outreach, and time to work on your elective rotation.
+Brief description of the typical work day for an intern at this training site A typical day at SUU CAPS includes a great deal of variety.
+You might engage in any combination of the following activities: individual therapy, group therapy, assessment administration, didactic trainings, your own supervision, providing supervision to practicum students, note-writing, an outreach, and/or time to work on your elective rotation.

 Is this program fully affiliated with one or more doctoral programs?
 No